by Atlas Turf President John Holmes

 Paspalum has taken unfair criticism when it comes to invasiveness.
 On the contrary, zoysia and bermudagrass varieties can be more difficult to control when they encroach into unwanted areas.
 “Of warm season grasses,” says Raymer, “paspalum is probably the least invasive.
 Zoysia, with its aggressive rhizomes, is more invasive than paspalum or bermuda.”

 In many areas of the world, paspalum is a broadly adapted turfgrass, particularly in tropical and subtropical regions.
 Paspalum grows successfully on every continent with one obvious exception.
 Some notable locations include Kiawah Island Golf Resort in South Carolina with multiple paspalum courses hosting more than a few championship events.
 In Central America, paspalum is the turfgrass at The Black Pearl at Pristine Bay Resort in Honduras.
-In Southeast Asia, some of the many paspalum examples are the new FLC courses in Vietnam and Bukit Pandawa Golf Club in Bali.
-Two courses at Polaris World in Spain feature paspalum, and the species has also proven effective in desert environments such as the award-winning Yas Island Links in Abu Dhabi, UAE and Mazagan in Morocco.
+In the Caribbean, paspalum is featured at many courses including Playa Grande and Casa de Campo.
+In Southeast Asia, some of the many paspalum examples are Lao Cai Golf Club in Vietnam and Bukit Pandawa Golf Club in Bali.
+Two courses at Polaris World in Spain feature paspalum, and the species has also proven effective in desert environments such as the award-winning Yas Island Links in the United Arab Emirates, Mazagan in Morocco, New Giza in Egypt, and European Tour stop Royal Greens in Saudi Arabia.

 Paspalums On the Horizon

 University researchers and Pure-Seed Testing plant breeders are hard at work with more promising releases of paspalum cultivars on the horizon.
-In 2013, president of Pure Seed and award-winning turfgrass breeder Crystal Rose Fricker released varieties for Pure Dynasty®, a vastly improved seeded paspalum blend.
-Currently, Fricker and her team are working on the development of new paspalums that are cold tolerant and provide improved playability.
+Crystal Fricker, president of Pure Seed and award-winning turfgrass breeder of Pure Dynasty®, is currently working on the development of new paspalums that are cold tolerant and provide improved playability and disease resistance.

 “Paspalums can grow in many different environments,” said Fricker.
 “Our paspalum research focuses on greater adaptability in those environments and continuing to improve turf quality.”